What Debts Can I File Bankruptcy on in California?

 Your Debts in Chapter 13 Debt Repayment

-Instead of paying your debts by the potential sale of your assets, Chapter 13 includes a debt repayment plan where you pay from your income.
+Instead of paying your debts by the potential sale of your assets, Chapter 13 includes a debt repayment plan governed by federal law, where you pay from your income.
 The monthly amount will be one that you can afford, and it results in you paying a significantly lower amount than what you owe to creditors.
 You will be required to comply with the debt repayment plan for three to five years, at which point the remaining debts are discharged.

 Again, only qualifying debts are eliminated with Chapter 13.
 However, there are some important points to note about secured debts with this type of bankruptcy.
 With your mortgage, you may include past due amounts and arrearages into your debt repayment plan.
 This is particularly important for those wanting to keep their home, but the automatic stay is the only thing preventing them from facing foreclosure.